11.20.2007

-A Trio of Tasty Turkey Recipes (and a pardon)
+A Trio of Tasty Turkey Recipes- Gluten-Free

-Jazzed Up Turkey Tetrazzini
+Karina's Jazzed Up Gluten-Free Turkey Tetrazzini Recipe

 Here's my unconventional dairy-free version of a retro sixties classic.
 Gluten-free spaghetti makes fabulous tetrazzini.
-Who knew?

-For the filling::
+For the filling:

 A dash of olive oil, as needed